adityojs/microserviceA/README.md

-# microserviceA
+# MicroserviceA
-Microservice A Account
+Spring Boot - Redis - Docker With Microservice A Account

+Flow Microservice
+Service A (Micorservice A) to Access Service B (Microservice B)

+Postman:
+localhost:8010/check